 We would have to add other sectors like logistics, insurance, banking, agriculture, sport …

 Data engineering and Time Series

 Many companies and public organizations are still carrying out an exploratory phase regarding the potential of their own data.
 That is particularly the case for sensors / IoT data.
-In this phase, the Data Scientist is the key people that can address business use cases needs by implementing data modelling, data analytics, data visualization… The Data Scientist seems to be the providential prophet that promises a profitable future and that everybody's tearing out.
+In this phase, the Data Scientist is the key people that can address business use case needs by implementing data modeling, data analytics, data visualization… The Data Scientist seems to be the providential prophet that promises a profitable future and that everybody's tearing out.

 However, there is a major gap between a use case proof of concept and operational business processes.
 The constraints related to the real world mean an increasing range of sources of data including their own format, rate, variations… and security issues.
 Datalakes cannot be defined use case by use cases.
 They require a strong data engineering approach and expertise.

 Data Science and Data Engineering are the two legs of any genuine data strategy.
 They have to combine, to interact, to challenge in order to address business needs.
 A data scientist is not an architect and a data engineer is not the one who can properly translate a business need into software code.
 An O'Reilly's paper highlighting the differences between the two approaches and profiles will be read with interest.

 The lack of data engineering expertise in organizations is probably one of the key reasons that explain the tricky challenge to move from POCs to the industrialization of data analytics services.

 SenX proposes an original vision on the future of data by considering that most of the operational data refer to sequenced data.
 That means that most of the operational data are Time Series (or Geo Time Series).
 It is a perspective based on the assessment that the volume of sequenced data including data from IoT, sensors, systems, processes, human actions, environment events… is going to become prominent within organizations.
 Except for descriptive static data, what else than the timestamp as a kind of universal index?